10 Elements to Add Hygge to Your Ottawa Home

 Ten Tree Apparel has been one of my go-to for hoodies and cozy tees for years.
 Their clothing options have increased as they’ve grown.
 Ten trees are planted for each item sold, and you receive a code in order to track where in the world your trees are planted.

-There are so many great Canadian brands to shop from!
-Looking for more?
-Check out Inspiring Olivia’s blog post here.
+There are so many great Canadian brands to shop from; CLICK HERE for 20 Canadian clothing brands!

 Books and Stationary